Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 Applicants seeking non-degree admission in any category must provide the same application requirements as those seeking admission to a degree program.
 Please see either Domestic/Permanent Resident Admission or International Admission requirements above.
 NOTE: International students may not be eligible to apply for non-degree status depending on their visa type.
-International applicants considering applying for non-degree status are strongly encouraged to email the Office of Graduate and International Admissions at email@example.com before submitting an application for a non-degree status.
+International applicants considering applying for non-degree status are strongly encouraged to email the Office of Graduate Admissions at firstname.lastname@example.org BEFORE submitting an application for a non-degree status.
 Admission to a non-degree program is not a guarantee of admission to a graduate degree program at a later date, nor does it guarantee that credits earned in a non-degree program will count toward a graduate degree.

 - PGRD (Post Graduate)—The PGRD category is for students who have earned an undergraduate degree and desire to take only undergraduate courses, typically for leveling purposes.
 In this status, a student may register indefinitely as a non-degree graduate student but cannot be appointed to teaching assistantships or research assistantships, nor are they eligible to receive an undergraduate degree from Texas Tech University while registered as a PGRD student.
 Students in this category may not register for graduate courses.
 PGRD students are not eligible for financial aid.
 Admission decisions for PGRD applications are made by the Office of Graduate Admissions.